openvar/variantValidator/docs/DOCKER.md

 #### What you can do in bash mode

+1. Run pytest on VariantValidator, to test the function of your VariantValidator install

-1. Run VariantValidator can be run on the commandline from within the container
+2. Run VariantValidator, which can be run on the commandline from within the container
     - Instructions can be found in the VariantValidator [manual](https://github.com/openvar/variantValidator/blob/master/docs/MANUAL.md) under sections **Database updates** and **Operation**

-2. Start the REST services in development mode, bound to port 5000
-    - For example, this is useful if you want to develop new methods and test them
-    - Note: Under the terms and conditions of our [license](https://github.com/openvar/rest_variantValidator/blob/master/LICENSE.txt) changes to the code and improvements must be made available to the community so that we can integrate them for the good of all our users
-    - See instructions on VariantValidator development in Docker

 ## Developing VariantValidator in Docker